ysoftware/appendAttributedString/README.md

 #### Extension that adds methods for appending text to a NSMutableAttributedString

-Supports dynamic fonts, colors, underlines and strike through.
-You can chain append calls.
+Supports dynamic fonts, colors, underlines, strike through, images and you can chain append calls.
-Saves lots of time.
-And space.
+And with the AttributesBuilder class it's easy to create attribute sets for Attributed String.

 Here's an example: